-The twelve models' match-any accuracies ranged from 38% (linear SVM, dwell) to 73% (random forest, mouse tracking) and the modal accuracies ranged from 18% (k-nearest neighbors, dwell) to 56% (random forest, mouse tracking).
-The full-range of results are shown in Figure 6.
+The twelve models' match-any accuracies ranged from 38 percent (linear SVM, dwell) to 73 percent (random forest, mouse tracking) and the modal accuracies ranged from 18 percent (k-nearest neighbors, dwell) to 56 percent (random forest, mouse tracking).
+The full-range of results are shown in Fig. 6.

 Previous visual analysis interaction classification has achieved similar accuracies.
-For example, Brown et al.'s task completion time predictive models [37] had between 62% and 83% accuracy and their personality-attribute models had between 61% to 67% accuracy when testing for traits like locus of control and neuroticism.
-In comparison, our models were similarly accurate, but modeled a more complex and nuanced characterization of interaction (e.g., binary vs. octenary models).
+For example, Brown et al.'s task completion time predictive models [37] had between 62 and 83 percent accuracy and their personality-attribute models had between 61 to 67 percent accuracy when testing for traits like locus of control and neuroticism.
+In comparison, our models were similarly accurate, but modeled a more complex and nuanced characterization of interaction (e.g., binary versus octenary models).

-Before testing our predictions, we first analyzed the variance of model type and feature set with respect to match-any accuracy, and found a significant main effect for each (model: F(2,588) = 483.74, p < 0.001; feature: F(3,588) = 164.39, p < 0.001) as well as a significant interaction between the two (F(6,588) = 95.53, p < 0.001).
+Before testing our predictions, we first analyzed the variance of model type and feature set with respect to matchany accuracy, and found a significant main effect for each (model: F(2,588) = 483.74, p < 0.001; feature: F(3,588) = 164.39, p < 0.001) as well as a significant interaction between the two (F(6,588) = 95.53, p < 0.001).